-Figure 5.46.1.2: Communication Path for Service Flows between Process Controllers and S/A Devices
+Figure 5.46.1.1: Communication path for service flows between process controllers and S/A devices

-Figure 5.46.1.2 depicts how communication will occur in process automation.
+Figure 5.46.1.1 depicts how communication will occur in process automation.
 In this use case, communication runs between process controller and S/A device via the plant network and the wireless mesh network.
 The wireless mesh may also support access for handheld devices for supervisory control or process monitoring purposes.

-5.46.1.3 Post-conditions
+Post-conditions

+Void.

 5.46.2 Potential Service Requirements